Hand pump: Force Pump

-Where it is necessary to raise water to a height above that to which a suction or lift pump will operate effectively (about 7 metres), or to raise the pressure so that it will exit a nozzle with a strong force, such as through a fire hose, a force pump may be used.
+Where it is necessary to raise water to a height above that to which a suction or lift pump will operate effectively (about seven metres), or to raise the pressure so that it will exit a nozzle with a strong force, such as through a fire hose, a force pump may be used.
 As with a suction pump, in its manual form it relies on an operator to pump a handle.
-The difference is however that after the water is sucked through the lower valve (as a result of raising the piston that is attached to the handle), its means of exit is via a pipe or nozzle in the side of the main cylinder.
+The difference is, however, that after the water is sucked through the lower valve (as a result of raising the piston that is attached to the handle), its means of exit is via a pipe or nozzle in the side of the main cylinder.
 The water, once it has been drawn up above the lower valve and trapped there, is forced out the exit when the piston or plunger is pushed down again on the next stroke.

 Siphon

-A siphon (or syphon) at its simplest is a bent tube, with one end placed in the water to be moved, and the other end into the vessel to receive the water.
+A siphon (or syphon) at its simplest is a bent tube with one end placed in the water to be moved and the other end into the vessel to receive the water.
 The receiving vessel must be at a lower level than the supplying vessel.
 Water will always try to find its lowest level.
-Using this principle, very simple pumps with plastic or rubber bulb with flap valve at each end are used for emptying fuel or water cans into tanks.
-Once the bulb is full, the fluid will flow without further effort from the higher to the lower container.
+Using this principle, very simple bulb pumps, with flap valves at each end, are used for emptying fuel or water cans into tanks.
+Once the liquid fills enough of the tube the fluid will flow without further effort from the higher to the lower container.
 Many hand pumps will allow the passage of fluid through them in the direction of flow and diaphragm pumps are particularly good at this.
-Thus where the levels are correct large volumes of liquid such as swimming pools can be emptied with very little effort and no expensive energy use.
+Thus where the levels are correct large volumes of liquid, such as in swimming pools, can be emptied with very little effort and no expensive energy use.